marxin/texi2rst-generated/sphinx/share/md.rst

   smaller number than the number of the operand that uses it in the constraint.

-  .. only:: gccint

   For operands to match in a particular case usually means that they are identical-looking RTL expressions.
 But in a few special cases specific kinds of dissimilarity are allowed.
 For example, ``*x`` as an input operand will match ``*x++`` as an output operand.
   For proper results in such cases, the output template should always use the output-operand's number when printing the operand.

   .. index:: load address instruction